Estimated reading time: 5 minutes

 Try to determine the candidate’s relationship with supervisors.
 If the candidate has problems with a former boss, they may have the same issues with the current boss.
 Most people don’t change.

 Know what questions NOT to ask.
 Avoid crossing the legal line by not asking questions about age, race, religion, sexual orientation, physical disabilities, or marital status.

 Reference checks are crucial.
 Don’t forget to do reference checks no matter how well you like a candidate.
 You’d be surprised what you can learn.

 Hiring someone who is like you.
 This is often done unconsciously.
 We tend to like people like ourselves.
 Remember, diversity in thought is healthy for an organization.

 Not probing and drilling down on answers.
 If you get an answer that does not satisfy you, ask another question to clarify their response.
 Don’t let them wiggle out of a difficult question.

 Asking hypothetical questions.
 Hypothetical questions allow the candidate to give answers that may not reflect their typical approach to problem-solving.

 Asking leading questions.
-Leading questions can take a candidate down a road that they may not have otherwise gone.
+Leading questions can take a candidate down a path they may not have otherwise gone.

 Hiring on the first impression.
-If you make up your mind early in the interview that you like the person, you will be less likely to probe and give the interview the full focus that it deserves.
-Try to hold off on concluding your thoughts until after the interview is over.
+If you decide early in the interview that you like the person, you will be less likely to probe and give the interview the complete focus it deserves.
+Try to hold off on concluding your thoughts until after the interview.